GianpaoloBranca/SoftwareEng2/scratches/UseCase descriptions.md

 **Exit conditions:** The new safe area is correctly inserted in the system and the update details notification is successfully sent to the legal office.
 The operator is redirected to the initial screen.
 **Exceptions:**
 - The operator inserted invalid coordinates for a vertex or an invalid number of vertices.
 In this case the operator is redirected to the previous screen and notified that he did something wrong and must perform the action again correctly.
 - The system, after ten attempts, hasn't been able to send to the legal office the update notification.
-In this case a warning notification containing the update information is sent to the operator and the operation is taken into account manually. **Is it ok?**
+In this case a warning notification containing the update information is sent to the operator and the operation is taken into account manually.

-**ALSO**
-**Do we want to consider the case the new area overlaps an existing one as an exception or will the system just melt the two without generating any problem?**